DNA Productions: Early years

 DNA Productions was founded in 1987, by John A. Davis and Keith Alcorn, after they left their positions at K & H Productions, a Dallas-based animation company.
 Davis and Alcorn started their new studio with a $5,000 loan.
 The company was based in the Dallas suburb of Irving.
 The name "DNA" stood for "Davis N Alcorn".
 The duo would regularly contact companies in search of animation work.

-Up until 1997, DNA Productions had only six employees and was involved in the production of commercials and corporate videos for companies such as Dairy Queen and Kroger.
+Up until 1997, DNA Productions had six employees and was involved in the production of commercials and corporate videos for companies such as Dairy Queen and Kroger.
 DNA also did other work for companies, such as logo design and end credit sequences.
 In their spare time during the early 1990s, Davis and Alcorn produced crude animated projects and would enter them in touring festivals, which helped their company rise to prominence.
 Among these projects was Nanna & Lil' Puss Puss, a series of adult shorts about an elderly woman and her cat.
 Other short projects included the pirate-themed Weird Beard, and The Adventures of Nippleless Nippleby, about a cherub who has no nipples.

 By 1994, DNA had branched out to 3D animation after a corporate client, Mary Kay, requested a conference presentation that would feature dancing bottles of suntan lotion.
 The company then worked on A.J.'s Time Travelers, which aired briefly on Fox in 1994 before moving to syndication in 1995.